Last Updated on September 4, 2020 by Facundo

 I think I made it clear that you don’t NEED a mixer for a home studio, but there are several benefits to having one, especially if it’s got a built-in audio interface that lets you record multitracks.

-First of all, you will be able to record a lot more tracks simultaneously to your DAW, and this can really come in handy when recording your band.
+First of all, you will be able to record a lot more tracks simultaneously to your DAW, and this can really come in handy when recording your band, having a lot of guests on your Podcast, etc.

 Additionally, some modern mixers allow you to record multitracks directly to an SD card, which is something no Audio Interface can do.

-Consoles let you set up different headphone mixes for every musician as well, which just makes the recording experience better.
+Mixers also let you set up different headphone mixes for every musician as well, which just makes the recording experience better, and you can add effects directly from the mixer without introducing any latency.

 However, mixers with multitrack recording capabilities, DAW control, and other high-end features, are definitely not affordable.